Alan-Baylis/BeeHIVE/README.md

 ### Building a tree

 Now for the fun part, we are going to create a tree to model the behavior of our opponent.
-Start by clicking \textit{Window / BeeHIVE Editor}, like shown on figure bellow.
+Start by clicking _Window / BeeHIVE Editor_, like shown on figure bellow.

 ![]
 (imagens/window.png)